📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 ”A small list that wants exactly what you’re offering is better than a big list that isn’t committed.”
 Ramsay Leimenstoll

-The different components of your cold email all work on goals of content optimization and value proposition.
-For instance, the subject line aims to lure the receiver to open the email.
+The different components of your cold email all work towards goals of content optimization and providing value to the recipient.
+For instance, the subject line aims to pique curiosity and lure the receiver to open the email by highlighting a key benefit or posing an intriguing question.
+The opening line then needs to quickly establish relevance and continue building value to earn further reading.

 10 Ways to Improve Cold Email Performance

 Even if it is only a cold email marketing campaign, make sure that you do not sound like you only copied a message straight from an email template.
-At the highest level, use a personalized approach.
+At the highest level, use a personalized approach that demonstrates you understand the recipient's specific needs, interests, and pain points.
+Leverage details from your research on their company, role, and industry to make each email feel tailored just for them.

 Here are our top 10 cold email tips: